abdelshok/ttp-fs/README.md

 ## Why ⛩

-Had the idea of creating a specific FinTech company, so I decided to get familiar with the different financial APIs and build a small application around that, while also refreshing my AWS-related knowledge.
-Users authenticate using Amazon Cognito and double authentication is implemented to improve security.
-Users are automatically given 10,000 fictional dollars to invest and can use them to trade stocks (e.g. AAPL), using real-time data powered by the iEX API.
-A live analysis of their portfolio, based on opening day prices, and a history of their transactions is also displayed uppon logging in.
+I had the idea for the creation of a specific FinTech company, so I decided to get familiar with the different financial APIs that existed and build a small application around that.
+After users authenticate with Amazon Cognito, they are automatically given 10,000 fictional dollars to invest and trade stocks (e.g. AAPL), using real-time data powered by the iEX API.
+Users can see a history of all of their past transactions and access a live analysis of their portfolio, based on opening day prices.
+Multi-factor authentication is also set up to improve security.

 ## Documentation